Liqing-Li/Personal-Website/content/home/working in progress.md

 # Exclude publications that are shown in the Selected Publications widget?
 exclude_selected = false
 +++
-Li, L.“The Effect of Urban Tree Planting on Residential Property Values and Gentrification” (Job Market Paper)
+Li, L., Ando, A.“Early Life Experience and Willingness To Pay for Conservation”

-Li, L., A.W.
-Ando, B. E. Kirwan, “The impact of the Conservation Reserve Program on local employment.”
+Li, L., Ando, A. “The Impact of Bison Reintroduction on Local Economies”